-A. an instrument that is calibrated according to part 4733.0440;

-B. the equipment in a "BEAM-ON" condition;

-- C. the largest available field; and - D. a scattering phantom in the useful beam of radiation, if applicable.
+- A. an instrument that is calibrated according to part 4733.0440; - B. the equipment in a "BEAM-ON" condition; - C. the largest available field; and - D. a scattering phantom in the useful beam of radiation, if applicable.

 Subp.
 3. Radiation survey results above dose limits.
-If the results of the radiation survey indicate levels above thedose limits under parts 4733.0300 to 4733.0320, then a registrant must:
+If the results of the radiation survey indicate levels above the dose limits under parts 4733.0300 to 4733.0320, then a registrant must:

-- A. inactivate and secure the radiation therapy equipment; - B. notify the commissioner within 24 hours of discovery; and - C. perform corrective actions.

-Subp.
-4. A registrant may use radiation therapy system equipment that has been inactivated and secured under subpart 3 if:
+- A. inactivate and secure the radiation therapy equipment; - B. notify the commissioner within 24 hours of discovery; and radiation therapy system equipment that has been inactivated and secured under subpart 3 if: